 This is where business intelligence (BI) comes in.
 Those serious about outsmarting the competition don’t rely on the status quo, nor are they lured by magic formulas.
 They put their data to work to support smarter, faster decision-making, not just for executives, but throughout the organization to make sure everyone is working in the most profitable veins with the best tools.

 Business Intelligence Challenges Private Equity Firms Face

 The proliferation of Excel spreadsheets can bring as much confusion as clarity.
-They’re a snapshot and they’re difficult to distribute and maintain, leaving a company working in isolated camps rather than as a single force.
+With only a snapshot of the data, spreadsheets can be difficult to distribute and maintain, forcing a company to work in isolated camps rather than as a single force.